 Just because it’s in the name, doesn’t mean you literally do it.
 Always be gentle with your skin, especially when you’re exfoliating.
 Massage the product in without rubbing.

-Do not apply a face scrub when you’ve got active breakouts.
+Another tip on how to use face scrub is do not apply a face scrub when you’ve got active breakouts.
 If you are exfoliating, then try and stay away from those areas and most definitely do not scrub it in.
 By doing so, you will break the skin around your pimples and will also spread the bacteria elsewhere.

 Make sure that the exfoliating agent in your face scrub is rounded and not squared, as it can cause microtears in your skin when you massage it.
 Rounded beads are far more effective and less harsh on the skin.